-The Portuguese Space Agency - Portugal Space promotes the EuRoC - European Rocketry Challenge, hosted in the Municipality of Ponte de Sor, a competition that seeks to stimulate university level students to fly sounding rockets, by designing and building the rockets themselves.
+The Portuguese Space Agency - Portugal Space promotes the EuRoC - European Rocketry Challenge, a competition that seeks to stimulate university level students to fly sounding rockets, by designing and building the rockets themselves.
 It is widely recognized that such competitions foster innovation and motivate students to extend themselves beyond the classroom, while learning to work as a team, solving real world problems under the same pressures they will experience in their future careers.

-EuRoC is fully aligned with the strategic goals of Portugal Space, namely the development and evolution of the cultural/educational internationalization frameworks capable of boosting the development of the Space sector in Portugal.
+EuRoC is fully aligned with the strategic goals of Portuguese Space Agency, namely the development and evolution of the cultural/educational internationalization frameworks capable of boosting the development of the Space sector in Portugal.

-Since EuRoC's first edition, in 2020, where 100 students were present to 2021, with 400 students participating, the growth of the competition within Europe is visible, and especially within Portugal, with an increasing number of interested teams applying to the competition.
-For the future, it is Portugal Space's goal to continue to foster the exchange of knowledge and international interaction inherent to the event, allowing more students to gain from the Challenge and, at the same time, contribute to it.
+Since EuRoC's first edition, in 2020, where 100 students were present to 2022, with 500 students participating, the growth of the competition within Europe is visible, and especially within Portugal, with an increasing number of interested teams applying to the competition.
+For the future, it is the Portuguese Space Agency's goal to continue to foster the exchange of knowledge and international interaction inherent to the event, allowing more students to gain from the Challenge and, at the same time, contribute to it.

 This document defines the rules and requirements governing participation in EuRoC.
 Major revisions of this document will be accomplished by complete document reissue.
 Smaller revisions will be reflected in updates to the document's effective date and marked by the revision number.
-The authority to approve and issue revised versions of this document rests with Portugal Space.
+The authority to approve and issue revised versions of this document rests with Portuguese Space Agency.

 1.2.
-PURPOSE
+Purpose